 Agricultural enterprises are a major source of growth and development.
-They bring expertise, technology and financing capacities to provide safe and nutritious food to a growing population, and meet our changing energy demands.
-Enterprises involved in the agricultural sector are critical for the fulfilment of the Sustainable Development Goals (SDGs).
-They play a key role in generating quality investment, decent employment and supply chains that benefit producers and consumers.
+They bring expertise, technology, and financing capacities to provide safe and nutritious food to a growing population and meet our changing energy demands.
+Enterprises involved in the agricultural sector are critical for the fulfillment of the Sustainable Development Goals (SDGs).
+They play a key role in generating quality investment, decent employment, and supply chains that benefit producers and consumers.

 One of the key value-adds of the OECD-FAO Guidance is the framework on risk-based due diligence.
 The framework provides a step by step approach on how companies can integrate due diligence into their operations and supply chains.
 By implementing the recommendations of the OECD-FAO Guidance companies can systematically identify, assess and mitigate potential negative impacts associated with their business.

-This OECD-FAO Guidance and due diligence framework was developed in collaboration with supply chain experts, business, civil society, unions and policy makers.
-It is a practical approach which companies can implement into their business models and processes.
+This OECD-FAO Guidance and due diligence framework was developed in collaboration with supply chain experts, business, civil society, unions, and policy makers.
+It is a practical approach that companies can implement into their business models and processes.

 Download the Guidance